gabo0802/swipetunes-personal/README.md

-# Milestone 2 - Swipetunes
+# Swipetunes

+* This project was done by Gabriel Castejon, Benita Abraham, Vasanth Banumurthy, and Victor Akolo
 ## Table of Contents

 1. [Overview](#Overview)